Vishu (film): Critical reception

 Mihir Bhanage of The Times of India rates 2.5 and said Vishu is a decent attempt that falters with the execution on screen.

-Soundtrack
+Music

 Music and background score is by Rishikesh Kamerkar, Songs are recorded by Adarsh Shinde, Rishikesh Kamerkar, Neha Rajpal, Sonal Naik and Veena Joshi.
 Lyrics are written by Mangesh Kangane.

 Release

 Teaser of the film was released on 14 March and trailer on 21 March 2022.

-The film was theatrically released on April 8, 2022.
+The film was theatrically released on 8 April 2022.